 The U.S. services sector expanded in December at its slowest rate since February as growth in employment and new business slowed.» Read More

-Former Countrywide Financial executive cashed in on $57-million payday after whistle-blowing in Bank of America investigation.
+A former Countrywide Financial executive cashed in on $57-million payday after whistleblowing in Bank of America investigation.
+The NYT reports.

 President Obama has made multiple bold policy moves heading into the "lame duck" period of his second term.
 NBC News reports.

 Accenture raised its revenue forecast for fiscal 2015 after contract wins helped it post better-than-expected first-quarter earnings and revenue.

 Amazon will launch Prime Now, a one-hour delivery service, in Manhattan today.
 Expansion into other cities will come in 2015.

 Hollywood, politicians, techies and others react to Sony's 'unprecedented' decision to cancel next week's release of the controversial film "The Interview".